AI-ffinity/nmr_tutorials/TOPSPIN/Referencing_shifts/Referencing_Spectra.md

+---
+title: "Referencing Spectra in Topspin with BioTop (RECOMMENDED)"
+layout: default
+---

 # Referencing Spectra in Topspin with BioTop (RECOMMENDED)

 - If you don't have the **BioTop** Topspin extension, install the spectrometer-related dependencies by running `expinstall`